alexander-schranz/twig-for-react-devs/README.md

 {% endblock %}
 ```

-### Base Template (Summary)
+### Base Template (Explanation)

 As you see in this example the `extends` will say from which template
-they should inherit and with the `block` feature of twig we can then
+they should inherit and with the `block` feature of Twig we can then
 provide content or override the defined `blocks` like `header` and
-`content` in our twig template.
+`content` in our Twig template.

 Instead of importing a components like its done react we will use
-in twig the `include` block/method of twig to render the content of another twig
+in Twig the `include` block/method of Twig to render the content of another twig
 template.

 Has in this case a look at the [extends tag documentation](https://twig.symfony.com/doc/3.x/tags/extends.html)